Do you open roughly the same range from each position regardless of antes? If so, you are making a costly mistake.

 Today we’ll go through some examples to see how our open-raising range changes from early, middle, and late positions, depending on whether antes are in play or not.

 Don’t treat the ranges below as if they are set in stone–no ranges are.
 Instead, use them as a guide when building your own preflop strategy.
+But first, let’s take a look at what an ante is.

 If there is a standard ante in play and we open for 2.25bb, we need to pick up the pot less than half of the time to show an immediate profit.